Five French Scientists March 25, 2015Posted by Lofty Ambitions in Science, Space Exploration.

 Enrico Fermi listens to Neils Bohr carefully.
 Who wouldn’t?
 He knows that later he will not remember if he was surprised at the question.
 He straightens his jacket as if that is answer enough.
 To accept a Nobel Prize is rarely such a difficult choice.
 His wife will be pleased, he will have to write a speech, and they will leave Italy.

 Just as the water begins to boil, Richard Feynman and his colleague realize that spaghetti, when snapped, breaks into three pieces.
 Always.
 They break all the spaghetti they have.
 He is sure there is a great theory involved.
 His first wife has been dead many years, and he misses their dinners.
 He knows he will be dead soon, too.

-Tags: Books, Einstein, Nuclear Weapons, Physics, Radioactivity, WWII
+Tags: WWII, Einstein, Books, Nuclear Weapons, Physics, Radioactivity, Cancer

 add a comment